The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 144 High St, Harpers Ferry, WV

-This is the only researched-based historic candy company in the country!
+This is the only research-based historic candy company in the country!

-You’ll definitely want to stop in this one-of-a-kind candy shop with over 500 products that sells to museums all over the country.
+You’ll want to stop in this one-of-a-kind candy shop.
+The store has 500+ products that can also be found at museums all over the country.

-Candies inside the shop feature recipes from the 1700s -early 1900s with an emphasis on the history on each label.
+Candies inside the shop feature recipes from the 1700s -early 1900s, emphasising the history on each label.

 Who is George Washington Carver?

 Did you already know the answer?
-I didn’t know it until I visited the candy store.
+I didn’t know the answer until I visited the candy store.

-During your visit you’ll learn how candy has evolved over the years along with fascinating origin stories.
+During your visit, you’ll learn how candy has evolved, including its fascinating origin stories.

 Fun fact: Did you know that cotton candy was invented by a dentist?